myonaung/Probe-Maker/README.md

 # Design algorithm

 As the hybridization takes place at 60°C based on [STAR-seq protocol](https://www.protocols.io/private/ACE2C16BC17D11EC94CE0A58A9FEAC02), we designed baits such that they had a melting temperature greater than this.
 Each probe is designed 500 nt apart.
+The algorithm designed the 120 bp probes to conserverd region based on database.
+Since the hybridization process between the probe and DNA fragment is tolerant to somme [mismatches](https://f1000research.com/articles/4-1062), we permitted seven mismatches out of 120 nt in the design.

 # Usage